We’re currently introducing a new design and are making sure everything works.

 The Council has the same responsibility for dealing with emergencies as organisations such as the police, the fire brigade and the ambulance service.
-We work closely with other agencies and departments to

 - prepare for emergencies